-- appointing, approving the compensation of, and assessing the independence of our registered public accounting firm; - overseeing the work of our registered public accounting firm, including through the receipt and consideration of reports from such firm; - reviewing and discussing with management and the registered public accounting firm our annual and quarterly financial statements and related disclosures; - coordinating our board of directors' oversight of our internal control over financial reporting, disclosure controls and procedures and code of business conduct and ethics; - discussing our risk management policies; - meeting independently with our internal auditing staff, if any, registered public accounting firm and management; - · reviewing and approving or ratifying any related person transactions; and - preparing the audit committee report required by the Securities Exchange Commission, or SEC, rules.
+appointing, approving the compensation of, and assessing the independence of our registered public accounting firm;

+- · overseeing the work of our registered public accounting firm, including through the receipt and consideration of reports from such firm; - reviewing and discussing with management and the registered public accounting firm our annual and quarterly financial statements and related disclosures: - coordinating our board of directors' oversight of our internal control over financial reporting, disclosure controls and procedures and code of business conduct and ethics; - · discussing our risk management policies; - · meeting independently with our internal auditing staff, if any, registered public accounting firm and management; - reviewing and approving or ratifying any related person transactions; and - · preparing the audit committee report required by the Securities Exchange Commission, or SEC, rules.

-The members of our audit committee are Robert Spiegel, Murray Goldberg and Todd Sone.
-Murray Goldberg serves as the chairperson of the committee.
+The members of our audit committee are , and . serves as the chairperson of the committee.
 All members of our audit committee meet the requirements for financial literacy under the applicable listing rules of Nasdaq, or the Nasdaq rules.
-Our board of directors has determined that Robert Spiegel and Murray Goldberg meet the independence requirements of Rule 10A-3 under the Exchange Act and the applicable Nasdaq rules.
-Our board of directors has determined that Murray Goldberg is an "audit committee financial expert" as defined by applicable SEC rules and has the requisite financial sophistication as defined under the applicable Nasdaq rules.
-As allowed under the applicable rules and regulations of the SEC and the Nasdaq Rules, we intend to phase in compliance with the heightened audit committee independence requirements prior to the end of the one-year transition period.
+Our board of directors has determined that and meet the independence requirements of Rule 10A-3 under the Exchange Act and the applicable Nasdaq rules.
+Our board of directors has determined that is an "audit committee financial expert" as defined by applicable SEC rules and has the requisite financial sophistication as defined under the applicable Nasdaq rules.